William L. Nicholson: Military career

 In August 1964 Nicholson transferred to Headquarters U.S. Air Force, Washington, D.C., where he served as a staff officer in the Directorate of Plans, Office of the Deputy Chief of Staff, Plans and Operations.
 In June 1966 he was assigned to the Organization of the Joint Chiefs of Staff as executive officer to the director for operations.
 In August 1969 he entered the National War College.
 In October 1970 Nicholson transferred to Davis-Monthan Air Force Base, Arizona, where he flew F-4s in preparation for another combat tour of duty in Southeast Asia.
 However, due to the reduction in forces in Southeast Asia, he was assigned in March 1971 to Grissom Air Force Base, Ind., as vice commander of the 305th Air Refueling Wing.

 Nicholson transferred to Lockbourne Air Force Base, Ohio, in March 1972 where he assumed the position of commander, 301st Air Refueling Wing.
 In June 1972 he transferred with the wing and its KC-135s to Don Muang Royal Thai Air Base, Thailand.
 Later, he organized and commanded the 310th Strategic Wing at U-Tapao Royal Thai Navy Airfield, Thailand.
 In December 1972 Nicholson rejoined the 301st Air Refueling Wing as commander at Lockbourne Air Force Base.
 Shortly thereafter, he moved with elements of the wing to Clark Air Base, the Philippines, organized the 4102nd Air Refueling Squadron and participated in Linebacker II, the 11-day air operation over North Vietnam in December 1972.
 He and his unit returned to Lockbourne in January 1973.

 In April 1973 Nicholson assumed command and directed the reconstitution of the 97th Bombardment Wing, Blytheville Air Force Base, Arkansas.
 He transferred to the Organization of the Joint Chiefs of Staff (J-5), in June 1974 as assistant deputy director for force development and strategic plans.
 He was assigned as deputy director for operations (strategic and general operations), Joint Staff, in May 1975.
 In September 1975 he assumed duty as commandant of the Air Command and Staff College.
 Nicholson became vice commander, Fifteenth Air Force, in March 1978.

 Nicholson was promoted to major general April 1, 1977, with date of rank December 1, 1973.
-He became director of Defense Mapping Agency on July 1979; till his retirement in June 1981.
+He became director of Defense Mapping Agency in July 1979; till his retirement in June 1981.
 He retired on July 1, 1981 and died on November 25, 2020.